jimmy-lyons/Bookmarks/README.md

 So I can change a bookmark in Bookmark Manager
 I want to update a bookmark

+### Additional - ensure that only valid urls are provided
+As a user
+So that the bookmarks I save are useful
+I want to only save a valid URL

 ## Domain Model

 ![image title](/images/dom_mod0.png)